-Governments have the responsibility to make every effort to protect life and property during emergencies.
+Governments have the responsibility to make every effort to protect life, property, and the environment during emergencies.
 When the emergency exceeds the capability of government to respond, assistance will be requested from the next higher level of government.

 For example: